Coccidiosis - Causes, Treatment & Prevention

 - Overcrowding and intensive rearing of chickens leads to infection passing quickly throughout the flock.

 - Infectious parasites can live in housing that was previously contaminated for a number of months and so will infect new birds when they are introduced.

 Cure and Prevention

 During growing stages, feed the birds with a feed containing a coccidiostat so that they have built immunity by the time they reach adulthood.
-This type of feed is prevention, not a cure, and there are differences of opinion as to its effectiveness.
+However, this type of feed is preventative, not a cure, and there are differences of opinion as to its effectiveness.

 If hatching eggs yourself, treat with Coxoid* in their early days, or keep the chicks on a wire floor so they do not stand in their own poo.
 Birds under three weeks old are seldom infected.